mathewlowry/myhub-gpt/AI4Communities post.md

 This will of course vary from platform to platform:

 * This will probably require a lot of work on the Fediverse, but could offer that ecosystem just as much.
 Moreover, the collective knowledge shared by the village's inhabitants could make good training data for the content discovery AI - see [[AI4Communities on the Fediverse]]
-* Bluesky already offers the possibility of 3rd party services to provide custom feeds to users, so there are interesting possibilities there, as yet underexploited - see [[AI4Communities on Bluesky]]
+* Bluesky already offers the possibility of 3rd party services to provide custom feeds to users, so there are interesting possibilities there, as yet underexploited - see [[AI4Communities on the ATmosphere]]
 * Nostr - tbd

 ### Content moderation and Governance services